Street lights

 Street lights we own

-The lights that we own have a code (such as 'ABCD123') on the side of the column which is used to identify the light.
+The street lights that we own have a code (such as 'ABCD123') on the side of the column which is used to identify the light.
 The code is similar to a house postcode and tells us where the light is located when faults are reported.
-This spreadsheet shows the street light codes by street name and district (CSV, 11.0 MB).
+This spreadsheet shows the street light codes by street name and district (CSV, 7.4 MB).

 Report a problem with a street light